ihavethatonvinyl/blog/content/essays/back-to-the-mother-house.md

 As I mentioned, the vinyl is generally in great shape, which makes me wonder how often this treasure was played.
 Or maybe it was just very well taken care of.

-In any event, my copy of *Live at the Apollo* has its own personal history, which I enhanced this week when I returned the record to the source of its creation, the mother house itself, the Apollo Theater.
+My copy of *Live at the Apollo* has its own personal history, which I enhanced this week when I returned the record to the source of its creation, the mother house itself, the Apollo Theater.

 We had started our afternoon at the Cloisters, a museum that I love.
 High above the Hudson River, the Cloisters (a branch of the Metropolitan Museum of Art) is filled with medieval art, much of it religious.
 Regardless of one’s spiritual bent, visiting the Cloisters can be an ethereal and haunting experience.